Développez votre vision

 Posters, guides, videos, and other resources to make your community more inclusive.

-To raise awareness and answer all practical questions.
+To raise awareness and answer common questions.

-Charter of well-treatment
+Charter of fair treatment

-Why care about LGBT seniors?
+Why focusing on LGBT seniors?

 This is why Fondation Émergence has been committed for more than 10 years to making seniors' communities more inclusive.